Walter Bosshard (footballer)

-Walter Bosshard (17 January 1921 – 3 February 1984) was a Swiss footballer who played as striker.
+Walter Bosshard (17 January 1921 – 3 February 1984) was a Swiss footballer who played as a forward.

 Bosshard joined Basel's first team in their 1946–47 season.
-He played his domestic league debut for the club in the away game on 28 June 1947 as Basel were beaten 3–1 by Grenchen.
+He played his domestic league debut for the club in the away game on 28 June 1947 as Basel was beaten 3–1 by Grenchen.
 Between the years 1946 and 1948 Bossard played a total of three games for Basel without scoring a goal.
-One of these games were in the Nationalliga A and two were friendly games.
+One of these games was in the Nationalliga A and two were friendly games.

 Following his time in Basel, Bossard joined Vevey-Sports who played in the second tier of Swiss football at that time.

 Bossard died on 3 February 1984, at the age of 63.